hargoniX/master/thesis/thesis.typ

     extend towards fancier polymorphism in the way described in @sect_trans_poly
   - $->$ overall for simplicity reasons I decided to first go with dependent types, then polymorphism
-- In the following sections we are going to work within Lean's logic and remove more and more features from it.
-For this we assume that we have access to a type inference operation which is practically the case.

-== Eliminating Dependent Types (8P) <sect_trans_dtt>
 - Key challenges:
   - erase proofs because Nunchaku has no notion of a proof term or argument $->$ only possible in general because of proof irrelvance
   - erase dependency of types on values